 Everything you need from predictive scheduling

 The industries most affected by predictive scheduling are the fast food, service, hospitality, and retail sectors where giving employees fluctuating work schedules are common.
 So what does that mean for you and your business?
-Check out this on demand webinar to find out the best ways to stay compliant.
+Check out this on demand webinar to find out the best ways to make compliance easier.

 The information contained in this article is general in nature and you should consider whether the information is appropriate to your needs.
 Legal and other matters referred to in this article are of a general nature only and are based on Deputy's interpretation of laws existing at the time and should not be relied on in place of professional advice.
 Deputy is not responsible for the content of any site owned by a third party that may be linked to this article and no warranty is made by us concerning the suitability, accuracy or timeliness of the content of any site that may be linked to this article.
 Deputy disclaims all liability (except for any liability which by law cannot be excluded) for any error, inaccuracy, or omission from the information contained in this article and any loss or damage suffered by any person directly or indirectly through relying on this information.